GDPR Compliance

 |---|---|---|

-| Each clinic | Data Controller | Have a lawful basis for every type of data collected.
-Publish a privacy policy.
-Respond to patient rights requests.
-Report breaches to the supervisory authority. |
+| Each clinic | Data Controller | Owns the patient relationship.
+Has a lawful basis for every type of data collected.
+Publishes the privacy notice.
+Responds to patient rights requests.
+Reports breaches to ANSPDCP (the Romanian supervisory authority) within 72 hours. |

-| Patient | Data Subject | Has enforceable rights over their data (see Patient Rights). |
+| Patient | Data Subject | Has enforceable rights over their data (see Patient Rights).
+Exercises those rights against the controller — the clinic — with the platform helping route the request. |

 Required documents